Dominik Koepfer

-Dominik Koepfer (born 29 April 1994) is a German professional tennis player.
-He has achieved a career-high ATP singles ranking of world No. 50 on 10 May 2021, and a doubles ranking of No. 92 on 14 February 2022.
+Dominik Koepfer (born 29 April 1994), also spelled Köpfer, is a German inactive professional tennis player.
+He achieved a career-high ATP singles ranking of world No. 49 on 4 March 2024, and a doubles ranking of No. 69 on 24 June 2024.
 He played college tennis at Tulane University.

 Professional career

-2017: ATP debut
+2017-2018: ATP debut, First ATP win

-Koepfer made his ATP main draw debut at the Winston-Salem Open as a lucky loser.
-He won his first ATP Challenger Tour title in doubles at the 2017 Columbus Challenger, partnering Denis Kudla.
+Koepfer made his ATP main draw debut at the 2017 Winston-Salem Open as a lucky loser.
+He won his first ATP Challenger Tour title in doubles at the Columbus Challenger, partnering Denis Kudla.

-2018: First ATP win

-Koepfer won his first match on the ATP Tour, again as a lucky loser at the Winston-Salem Open, defeating Tennys Sandgren.
+Koepfer won his first match on the ATP Tour, again as a lucky loser at the 2018 Winston-Salem Open, defeating Tennys Sandgren.

-2019: First Challenger title, Grand Slam debut, US Open fourth round
+2019: First Challenger title, Major debut and fourth round, top 100

-By winning his first Challenger in singles at the Ilkley Trophy Koepfer gained a wildcard for the 2019 Wimbledon Championships.
+After winning his maiden Challenger title in singles at the Ilkley Trophy, Koepfer earned a wild card into the Wimbledon Championships.
 There, he won his first Grand Slam main draw match by defeating Filip Krajinović in the first round before losing to Diego Schwartzman in straight sets.

-He reached for the first time the fourth round of the 2019 US Open as a qualifier, where he lost to Daniil Medvedev in four sets.
+As a qualifier at the US Open, Koepfer defeated 17th seed Nikoloz Basilashvili in the third round, before losing to eventual finalist Daniil Medvedev in four sets in the fourth round.
+As a result he reached the top 100 at world No. 86 on 9 September 2019.

-2020: First Masters 1000 quarterfinal
+2020: First Top-10 win, Masters quarterfinal

-Koepfer reached his first ATP Tour Masters 1000 quarterfinal at the Italian Open.
+Koepfer reached his first ATP Tour Masters 1000 quarterfinal at the Italian Open, defeating Gael Monfils en route for his first top-10 win before losing to eventual champion Novak Djokovic in three sets.

-He reached the second round of the 2020 French Open for the first time where he lost to Stan Wawrinka in four sets.
+He reached the second round of the French Open for the first time, losing to Stan Wawrinka in four sets.